GrumpyStatistician/Repfunc/MSSQL/readme.md

 # Connect via MSSQL
 Will be integrating MSSQL into Repfunc in the future.
-In the meantime, here is an example script of how you can connect using pyodbc.
+In the meantime, refer to Connect Example.pyscript for how to connect using pyodbc.